 The information on this page has been compiled to help you take care of your foot health.
-We also have long-term associations with homyped and Pacific Brands for shoes and socks that are recommended for people with diabetes.
+We also have a long-term association with Pacific Brands for socks that are recommended for people with diabetes.

 There are two main ways that diabetes can affect your feet.